 - Work to keep the low back on the ground by using the abdomen.

 - Reach the back of the ribs and head away and the tailbone down towards the feet.

 - Activate the breath into the front of the hips and the low back.

 - Imagine the hip joint falling away and out of the socket towards the ground.
 Think of the knee and foot relaxing.
 Visualize the low back, mid-back, and neck falling gently into the ground.

-Heel, toe your foot to exit the position and return to first position.
+- Heel, toe your foot to exit the position and return to the first position.
 This will protect the knee.

-To lesson tension on the lower back, you can put a bolster under your back lengthwise along your spine.
+To lessen tension on the lower back, you can put a bolster under your back lengthwise along your spine.